carlosdominguez612/project-10-apis/Lab 10 Questions.md

 ## Lab 10: Java APIs

 **Dependencies**
+Use Unirest to make API requests, as shown in the lecture videos.
-The necessary dependencies have already been added to this project for you, so you will not need to modify pom.xml.
+The necessary dependencies (Unirest and GSON) have already been added to this project for you, so you will not need to modify pom.xml.

 **Code needs to meet the requirements given in the instructions**
 The tests for this lab can't check everything about your code since it uses API calls and external APIs.